 Parents receiving child support can accept it via check, direct deposit into their bank account, or through payment apps like Venmo.
 Alternatively, the parent can opt to receive a debit card from the state, which doesn't have to be tied to a bank account.

-Something else to keep in mind: even if a child support order ends, that doesn't let the paying parent off the hook for any arrears that may still be owed.
-It's a good idea to address the issue of emancipation and termination of child support at the time of divorce, to avoid problems down the line.
+Also, it's a good idea to address the issue of emancipation and termination of child support at the time of divorce, to avoid problems down the line.

 The New Jersey Child Support Agency can help parents with various issues, including establishing paternity, locating parents who owe child support, and enforcing existing child support obligations.